Prinoticommmi/simonlucavillani_website/content/authors/admin/_index.md

 ---
 title: Dr. Simon Luca Villani
 role: Theoretical Physicist | Data Analyst
-bio:  I'm very passionate about studying and solving any kind of problem no matter what tool is needed.
+bio:  I'm very passionate student who loves problem solving in any kind of matter.
 I'll learn it.
       Specially, I love to find the best and most optimized solution for such problems.

 interests: